amandeep511997/codesnippetsAPI/source/includes/_snippets.md

 Empty search parameter will return all public snippets
 </aside>

+Parameters can be set for pagination.

 Parameter | Data Type | Description
 --------- | ----------| ------------
-search | text | Returns all snippets having content related to search parameters.
+search | string | Returns all snippets having content related to search parameters. page | integer | Set this to get snippets on a particular page number.
+It is None by default. per_page | integer | Set this for limiting the number of snippets per page.
+It is None by default.

 ### Content which can be searched upon
 * Title of snippet